Here’s How to Set a Beautiful Thanksgiving Table on a Budget

-For our budget Thanksgiving table this year, I worked with Chelsea Mohrman, the blogger and stylist behind Farm Fresh Therapy.
-Here's how she cleverly set a beautiful table with just a few simple things.
+For this budget Thanksgiving table, I worked with Chelsea Mohrman, the blogger and stylist behind Farm Fresh Therapy.
+Here’s how she cleverly set a beautiful table with just a few simple things.

 You don’t need a full cupboard of dishes to host 10 for dinner.
 There are other ways to set the table beautifully.

 First strategy?
 Borrow.
 Ask guests and friends if you can borrow dishes.
 Keep everything in one palette (white is always classic) for a blended yet beautiful look.

 Second strategy?
 Thrift store.
 Chelsea hit up the local thrift store and brought back a haul of plates for just a few dollars, and they went together so beautifully.

 The same applies to silverware and glassware.
 Or just use what you have — mismatched wine glasses are fun.

 Greenery: Go Outside (and Go Glam)